Kincardineshire

-Kincardineshire, also known as the Mearns (from the Scottish Gaelic A' Mhaoirne meaning "the Stewartry"), is a historic county, registration county and lieutenancy area on the coast of northeast Scotland.
-It is bounded by Aberdeenshire on the north and west, and by Angus on the south.
+Kincardineshire or the County of Kincardine, also known as the Mearns (from the Scottish Gaelic A' Mhaoirne meaning "the stewartry"), is a historic county, registration county and lieutenancy area on the coast of north-east Scotland.
+It is bounded by Aberdeenshire on the north, and by Angus on the south-west.

+The county was named after its original county town of Kincardine, near Fettercairn.
+The county town was moved to Stonehaven in 1600, by which time the town of Kincardine was in decline; it was subsequently abandoned.
+Other towns in the county include Banchory, Inverbervie and Laurencekirk.

-The name "Kincardine" is also used in Kincardine and Mearns, a committee area of the Aberdeenshire Council, although this covers a smaller area than the county.
+The county was abolished as an administrative area in 1975.
+Since 1996, most of the pre-1975 county has formed part of the Aberdeenshire council area, with the exception of Nigg, which is in Aberdeen City.
+The name "Kincardine" is used in Kincardine and Mearns, a committee area of the Aberdeenshire Council, although this covers a smaller area than the county.

 History

-Anciently, the area was the Province of Mearns, bordered on the north by Marr, and on the west by Angus.
-The name of the province simply refers to its status; the more important provinces were governed by a great steward (Mormaer), while the less important ones were governed by a mere steward (Maer).
+Anciently, the area was the province of Mearns, bordered on the north by Marr, and on the south-west by Angus.
+The name of the province simply refers to its status; the more important provinces were administered by a great steward (mormaer), while the less important ones were governed by a mere steward (maer).

-It included the burghs of Stonehaven, Banchory, Inverbervie and Laurencekirk, and other settlements included Drumoak, Muchalls, Newtonhill and Portlethen.
-Mearns extended to Hill of Fare north of the River Dee, but in 1891 the Royal Burgh of Torry (on the south bank of the Dee) was incorporated into Aberdeenshire.

-The introduction of sheriffs in the 11th century created a parallel authority over the area, based at the town of Kincardine.
-The town of Kincardine was not, as many believe, the village of Kincardine O'Neil (which was actually in Marr), nor was it the Kincardine in Fife.
-The Kincardine in question is in fact a place that ceased to exist during the Middle Ages, its only visible remnant being the ruin of Kincardine Castle, 2 miles northeast of Fettercairn, near the hamlet of Phesdo.
+From the 12th century, sheriffs were also gradually introduced across Scotland, with responsibility for administering justice across an area known as a sheriffdom or shire.
+A sheriff for the area is known to have existed by the 1160s.

-In 1296, King John Balliol wrote a letter of surrender from the castle to Edward I of England after a short war that marked the beginning of the Wars of Scottish Independence.
-In 1600, the Estates of Parliament ordered the shrieval governance of Kincardineshire to be conducted at the Stonehaven Tolbooth.
+Court cases were initially heard in the town of Kincardine, where there was a royal castle.
+The sheriff was therefore known both as the Sheriff of Kincardine and the Sheriff of the Mearns.
+In 1296, King John Balliol wrote a letter of surrender from Kincardine Castle to Edward I of England after a short war that marked the beginning of the Wars of Scottish Independence.

-In the mid-19th century, local government reforms replaced the ancient provinces by new Counties (shires), aligned to sheriffdom boundaries; hence, Mearns became Kincardineshire.
-The Local Government (Scotland) Act 1889 established a uniform system of county councils in Scotland and realigned the boundaries of many of Scotland's counties.
-Subsequently, Kincardineshire County Council was created in 1890.
-Kincardine County Council held its meetings at County Buildings in Stonehaven.
-There were additional offices at 33 Evan Street in Stonehaven from around 1920.

-The county lost its administrative status in 1975.
-The area of Nigg in the north of the county became part of the City of Aberdeen, and the remainder of the county became part of the Kincardine and Deeside district of the Grampian region.
-When the Grampian region was divided into unitary council areas in 1996, the district was absorbed into the Aberdeenshire council area.